 Nine bloggers had a stock-picking contest for 2010.
 I decided to see how my actual portfolio would have fared in the contest.

-My index-based portfolio managed a 22.6% return for 2010 helped by a tilt towards small-cap stocks.
-Adding my portfolio as an entry in the contest would have left me fourth out of ten with a 14% edge over the average of the other entries.
+If I had added an entry into this contest, it would have been the index-based part of my portfolio.
+It managed a 22.6% return for 2010 helped by a tilt towards small-cap stocks.
+Adding my indexed portfolio as an entry in the contest would have left me fourth out of ten with a 14% edge over the average of the other entries.
+However, when you add my not-so-great stock picks from the non-indexed part of my portfolio (which I'm slowly selling off), my 2010 return drops to 12.9%, which is still fifth out of ten and 4% above the average.

 @Robert: I'd expect indexes to be above the median return just because of the higher volatility of individual stock returns.
 As for an expectation of being above average, this comes from the fact that stock picks aren't random.
 I don't know if this is the case with these 9 entrants, but many stock-picking contest entrants make high volatility picks with built-in costs (like triple bull or triple bear ETFs) in an effort to win the contest.
 This is actually the right approach if you want to maximize the odds of coming in first place.
 However, it also increases the odds of coming in last place.